Hawk Walks & Owl Encounters are a vital part of our fund-raising activities and help sustain our Rescue & Rehabilition work

 We are now based at Newton St Loe, just 3½ miles west of Bath.

-The Grain Store is adjacent to Newton Farm Foods' farm shop and café but please use the entrance/exit route indicated by our signs.
-Our aviaries are only accessible by invitation and to pre-booked Hawk Walk participants.
+The Grain Store is adjacent to Newton Farm Foods' farm shop and café but please use the entrance/exit route indicated by our signs and only park in the area we provide for our vistors.

 Please note that for security purposes our aviaries are monitored by 24-hour CCTV